A Guide to Knowing Your ‘Full Retirement Age’ for Social Security

 |1956||66 and 4 months||52|

 |1959||66 and 10 months||58|

 In the original Social Security Act of 1935, the “full retirement age” was 65 years old.
 But, improvements in life expectancy caused the Social Security Administration to increase the age of “full retirement” over time.

 Today, the SSA has set the age of 67 as “full retirement age’’ for anyone born after 1960.
 It tells you that it is at “full retirement age” that you receive “maximum Social Security benefits.”

 But it’s not true, and the SSA will tell you that!

 Your monthly benefit increases for every month you do not accept Social Security benefits, up to age 70.
 The longer you wait, the more you are paid each month up to age 70.
 After you reach age 70, your monthly benefits do not increase unless there is a cost-of-living adjustment to the benefit schedule.

 So what does “full retirement age’’ mean?
-Effectively, nothing, though everything when it comes to collecting Social Security benefits.
+Effectively, nothing.

 The amount is determined by how many years a person contributed to the Social Security program through their paychecks from work, and at what age they decided to start accepting benefits.